 - Did anything you saw on your virtual field trip surprise you?
-If so, what? - What was your favorite place you visited?
-Why?
-Would you like to go there in real life? - What new information did you learn about your selected country by going on this virtual field trip?
+If so, what?
+What was your favorite site you visited?
+Would you want to visit in real life? - What new information did you learn about your selected country by going on this trip? - What kind of jobs or careers are available in the tourism industry in other countries? - How has technology changed the way we can see and experience the world?